Shopify SEO Tutorial for Beginners

 Once you’ve determined which keywords you want to focus on for each page you can ensure they’re included in product descriptions, title tags, and meta descriptions in a natural way.
 Avoid stuffing your content with keywords as search engines can recognise and penalise your site for this.

-4. Avoid Product Variants
+4. Product Variants

 You’re likely going to list some products on your Shopify store that are the same item with slight variations.
 For example, you might be selling snakeskin boots in variations of black or tan.
 Shopify guides you to set this up as a single product with variants, but in doing this it will create a URL with ‘?variant=$id’ at the end.
 For example, the black snakeskin boots might have a URL like this: